aternosorg/php-modrinth-api/docs/Api/ThreadsApi.md

 # Aternos\ModrinthApi\ThreadsApi

+Threads are a way of communicating between users and moderators, for the purposes of project reviews and reports.

 All URIs are relative to https://api.modrinth.com/v2, except if the operation defines another base path.

 | Method | HTTP request | Description |